Dreglor/opencomputer-programs/liblog/README.md

 # opencomputer-programs - LibLog
-Simple loggers, actually doesn't log just spits stuff to the screen. mostly syntax sugar with intent to log.
+simple logger that will spit stuff to the screen as well to disk and over the network. also includes a simple service (see logsinkd) to collect network log events and sinks them locally.